camipeludero/studylofi/README.md

 Made with ♥ by Cami

 Thank's for reading!
-You can contact me anytime https://camilapeludero.netlify.app/
+You can check [my portfolio](https://portfolio-camipeludero.vercel.app/) for more of my work